Jsanchez759/Data-Related-Projects/README.md

 **Link to Project:** [Mama Cancer Analysis and prediction](https://github.com/Jsanchez759/Data-Related-Projects/blob/main/Machine_Learning/Classification/mama_cancer_analysis.ipynb)

-## Project 3: Leaf Diseases Classification with Convolutional Neural Networks
+## Project 3: Sunflower Classification with Convolutional Neural Networks

 This Machine Learning project focuses on the detection and classification of diseases in plant leaves using advanced image analysis techniques and Convolutional Neural Networks (CNNs) implemented in TensorFlow.
 The goal is to develop a system capable of identifying whether a plant leaf is healthy or shows signs of disease, which can be crucial for crop health and agriculture.